-On August 7, 1931 Clyde was sentenced to six years in prison for sodomy with a parole date of August 7, 1933.
-But on June 19, 1934 he was transferred to the infamous maximum security prison of Alcatraz. being one of the first prisoners on the island/ Although he wasn’t as noisy as some other inmates, he was put into Solitary on December 3 and 4, 1934 for “for conveying a note from one prisoner to another”.
+On August 7, 1931 Clyde was sentenced to six years in prison for sodomy with an early parole date of August 7, 1935.
+But on June 19, 1934 he was transferred to the infamous maximum security prison of Alcatraz of the coast of San Francisco becoming one of the first prisoners on the island.
+Even though he wasn’t a hardened criminal as some of theother inmates, he was put into Solitary on December 3 and 4, 1934 for “for conveying a note from one prisoner to another”.
 Two other prisoners were put in Solitary that day, and stayed in much longer, for causing a ruckus and planning an escape.
 The note may have contained information concern this plan.

-Clyde Hicks who would spend 4 years in prison for his desires a year a married a girl named Mary Wolfe of Mt.
+Clyde Hicks who would spent 4 years in prison for his desires for other men a year later married a girl named Mary Wolfe of Mt.
 Airy on December 19, 1936.

 Clyde Hicks passed away in Durham, North Carolina on December 5, 1993.